 Hello Planning Mashers!

-Today we talk about the monthly log.
-This is some basic stuff from the Bullet Journal system and I want to tell you how to use it best and the options you have to set it up, so you can create a monthly layout that’s perfect for you.
+Today we talk about another basic Bullet Journal page idea – a monthly log.
+This is some basic stuff from the Bullet Journal system, and I want to tell you how to use it best and the options you have to set it up, so you can create a monthly layout that’s perfect for you.

 Plus I’ll give you 31+ Bullet Journal monthly log inspirations to get your creativity flowing.